Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Additional empirical analyses

-Finally, we evaluated how well the proposed methodologies capture the auto-regressive structure.
+We evaluated how well the proposed methodologies capture the autoregressive structure.
 Adopting the idea of the Durbin-Watson test, we took into account regression residuals between the non-parametric and out-of-sample predicted values using DR Beta, ARMAC, ARMAP, PRBG, RBG, DCC, and BEKK.
 Specifically, for each model, we fitted the following linear regression model:

-where the $Beta_i$'s are the predicted integrated betas using one of the DR Beta, ARMAC, ARMAP, PRBG, RBG, DCC, and BEKK.
-Then, we calculated the regression residuals for each model and checked their auto-correlations.
+where the $\hat{Beta}_i$'s are one-day-ahead forecasted betas obtained using one of the DR Beta, ARMAC, ARMAP, PRBG, RBG, DCC, and BEKK.
+Then, we calculated the regression residuals for each model and checked their autocorrelations.

 \afterpage{ \begin{landscape}

 \end{landscape} }